cadonuno/Veracode-Get-Sbom/README.md

-# Veracode Bulk Application Creator
+# Veracode Get SBOM

 ## Overview

-This script allows for promoting a sandbox with a single call
+This script allows for extracting, from the Veracode Platform, the SBOM for a Project or Application

 ## Installation